 Now that the panic is over, let’s move onto the rehabilitation process.

 Rehabilitation is crucial for ankle injuries.
 As small the injury might seem, it was pretty traumatising for your ankle and its supporting tendons, ligaments and muscles.
 Without proper management there is a risk of developing chronic ankle instability which also means that there is a higher chance of recurrent sprains and further injuries to that ankle in the future.
-Hence it is important to see a physiotherapist that can help you through the rehabilitation process and tailor a program to strengthen your ankle to prepare it for the future challenges it may face.
+Therefore it’s important to see a physiotherapist that can guide you through the rehabilitation process and tailor a program to strengthen your ankle to prepare it for the future challenges it may face.

 1) Pain relief – This nasty sensation limits our activity and function more that we care to admit

-3) Muscle spasm relief – As mentioned before, the muscles have gone through a traumatising event trying to protect the ankle joint.
-Hence its automatic response would be to tighten and go into spasm.
+3) Muscle spasm relief – the muscles have gone through a traumatising event trying to protect the ankle joint.
+Its automatic response is to tighten and go into spasm.
 By getting the muscle to relax, it will help with pain relief and improve function.